Website testing guide

 Five to seven participants per session is ideal.
 You can use the guerrilla method for early-stage testing or recruit participants close to your user persona for later development stages.
 The guerrilla method involves selecting individuals at random to test your website, while recruiting participants close to your user persona involves finding individuals with traits that reflect your real users.

 You might recruit participants from your customer base, via social media, or through online communities.
 It’s also worth considering offering your participants incentives, like gift cards.
-If you’re using a remote testing platform like Lyssna, you can use a participant panel to make recruiting participants easier.
+If you’re using a remote testing platform like Lyssna, you can use a research panel to make recruiting participants easier.

 5. Conduct the test